phazonoverload/phazonoverload/README.md

 I'm Kevin (he/him).
 I'm from London 🇬🇧 but now live mostly in Berlin 🇩🇪 and sometimes in Leiden 🇳🇱.
 I only fluently speak English.

-**By day I am Director of Developer Experience at [:octocat: Directus](https://github.com/directus/directus).** By night I run [a hackathon consultancy](https://hacklabs.events) focused on research & development, and help devtools companies with their developer experience through community, education, and tooling work which I've been doing since 2014.
+By night I run [a hackathon consultancy](https://hacklabs.events) focused on research & development, and help devtools companies with their developer experience through community, education, and tooling work which I've been doing since 2014.

 ## As seen in...

+- Directus, as Director of Developer Experience, owning education, community, and the extensions ecosystem.
 - Deepgram, as a Senior Developer Advocate heading developer education initiatives to help people build with Voice AI.
 - Orbit, as a Developer Advocate to help community builders better understand their groups.
 - Vonage, as a Developer Advocate to help developers build with communication APIs.